AkashD625/AkashD625/README.md

 ## 💫 About Me
 🎓 Pursuing **B.E. in Information Science & Engineering (2022–2026)** at MITE
 💻 Passionate about **DSA, MERN stack, and scalable systems**
-🌱 Exploring **Cloud, Machine Learning, and Advanced System Design**
+🌱 Exploring **Cloud, Machine Learning, and beginner System Design**
 🤝 Open to **collaborations, hackathons, and open source projects**
 ⚡ *Fun Fact → I love turning coffee ☕ into code and challenges into solutions!*